akamai/cli-jsonnet/README.md

 You will also need Akamai OPEN API credentials, please refer to the [Getting Started with APIs](https://developer.akamai.com/api/getting-started).

-### Windows Notes

-The CLI works with Windows in general.
+### Render jsonnet to json

-The `papi bootstrap` command generates a `render.sh` script which requires a Unix-like shell, until I figure out how to generate the same in something more native like PowerShell.
+The `papi bootstrap` command generates a `render.sh` script which requires a Unix-like shell and a PowerShell script `render.ps1`.
+You may use one or the other depending on your environment.

-Until then, installing under [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) provides excellent results.
-If WSL is not an option, you can simply do without the `render.sh` script, it should be fairly trivial and is only provided for convenience.
+You can also do without the render script, it should be fairly trivial and is only provided for convenience.

 ## Install